Comfort and care: Circumcision pain management for your infant

 What to expect after the procedure

-Every baby is a little different, but most infants sleep well and feed normally after circumcision, may be a bit fussier than usual for a few hours, and are back to their usual selves by the next day.
+Every baby is a little different, and some may be a bit fussier than usual for a few hours, but most infants sleep well and feed normally after circumcision and are back to their usual selves by the next day.
+Following proper aftercare instructions helps ensure smooth healing and continued comfort.

 Gentle, whole-baby care

-Circumcision pain management isn't just about medication.
-It's about creating a calm, nurturing environment where your baby feels safe and held.
+Circumcision pain management is all about creating a calm, nurturing environment where your baby feels safe and held.
 That's why we encourage skin-to-skin time after the procedure, frequent nursing or bottle-feeding for comfort, and quiet rest at home with you close by.

 At SafeCirc®, we care for the whole baby, not just the procedure.
 Our approach to circumcision pain management is designed to be gentle, respectful, and supportive of your baby's natural resilience and your instincts as a parent.